dtr-org/unit-e/doc/developer-notes.md

 -------------------------

-The code is multi-threaded, and uses mutexes and the `LOCK` and `TRY_LOCK` macros to protect data structures.
+The code is multi-threaded, and uses mutexes and the LOCK/TRY_LOCK macros to protect data structures.

-Deadlocks due to inconsistent lock ordering (thread 1 locks `cs_main` and then `cs_wallet`, while thread 2 locks them in the opposite order: result, deadlock as each waits for the other to release its lock) are a problem.
-Compile with `-DDEBUG_LOCKORDER` (or use `--enable-debug`) to get lock order inconsistencies reported in the debug.log file.
+Deadlocks due to inconsistent lock ordering (thread 1 locks cs_main and then cs_wallet, while thread 2 locks them in the opposite order: result, deadlock as each waits for the other to release its lock) are a problem.
+Compile with -DDEBUG_LOCKORDER to get lock order inconsistencies reported in the debug.log file.

-Re-architecting the core code so there are better-defined interfaces between the various components is a goal, with any necessary locking done by the components (e.g. see the self-contained `CBasicKeyStore` class and its `cs_KeyStore` lock for example).
+Re-architecting the core code so there are better-defined interfaces between the various components is a goal, with any necessary locking done by the components (e.g. see the self-contained CKeyStore class and its cs_KeyStore lock for example).

 Threads
 -------